elixir-lang/elixir-lang.github.com/install.markdown

   * Chocolatey
     * `cinst elixir`

-Those distributions will likely install Erlang automatically for you too.
-In case they don't, check the [Installing Erlang](/install.html#installing-erlang) section below.

 ### Docker

 If you are familiar with Docker you can use the offical Docker image to get started quickly with Elixir.